Aurora Forecasting for iPhone & iPad

 Widgets, Watch, Siri, and Live Activities

-AuroraPulse is built for every screen in your Apple life.
-Check the Kp index on your lock screen, get Dynamic Island alerts during aurora events, ask Siri for the forecast, or glance at your Watch complication.
+AuroraPulse is built for every iOS surface.
+Check the Kp index on your lock screen, get Dynamic Island alerts during aurora events, and ask Siri for tonight's forecast.

 Powered by science